For Halloween two things came together unexpectedly and out of the blue.

 Witch fingers can be any color, but we primarily focused on using Halloween colors: black, green…

 …purple, orange, and yellow.
 But any color can be used.
-Generously place the crayons into the molds without over filling.
+Place the crayons into the molds without over filling.
 The fingers will not be as sturdy if they are thin.

 Let them cool and harden.
 Once they are firm, place them into the freezer for about 10 minutes, then just lift them out of the mold.
 I had no difficult removing when they were extremely cold.